sk-zk/streetlevel/README.md

 10: There is a `has_depth` field in the raw metadata, but I've yet to find a panorama that actually has depth
 11: Pitch/roll are only available for the new 3D imagery
 12: Camera altitude is available, however
+13: 3D imagery panos have both an equirectangular and a cubemap version; everything else is only available as cubemap